deibjm01-boop/fc-barcelona-vs-athletic-bilbao-pre-match-analysis/README.md

 - Matchday: **13**
 - Date: **22 November 2025**

-The analysis focuses on FC Barcelona’s behaviour in possession, defensive organisation and transition phases.
+The analysis focuses on FC Barcelona’s behavior in possession, defensive organisation and transition phases.

 ---